-2. Academic Career Summary (maximum 2 pages, required for each CI) File naming convention: Translation Grant_CareerSummary_FirstName_Surname
+2. Academic Career Summary (maximum 2 pages, required for each CI)

 A summary that includes: current role; a career impact statement; top-5 publications with an explanation of how the publications illustrate the applicant's capability to contribute to the proposed research; and grants (funding body, amount and investigator status).
 Awards, conference presentations and service to the academic community may also be included as appropriate.
 Personal information such as date of birth or residential address is not required.